Title and statement of responsibility area

 Title proper of publisher's series

 Other title information of publisher's series

 Archival description area

 Name of creator

 British Columbia Electric Railway was a railway and streetcar company operating from 1897 to 1961.
 A London-based company chaired by Robert M. Horne-Payne and R. Henry Sperling overtook the bankrupt Consolidated Railway Company on April 3, 1897, incorporating it as the British Columbia Electric Railway company.
 By 1903 B.C.
 Electric began building its own streetcars, inter-urbans, locomotives, work equipment and freight cars in a shop in New Westminster.
 Over the following years BC Electric provided increasingly expanding rail and bus transit for passengers and freight across Southern British Columbia.
 As World War Two came to an end, B.C.
 Electric implemented a ‘Rails to Rubber’ programme, replacing electric railway streetcars with Presidents’ Conference Committee (PCC) Streetcars.
 In 1961 the provincial government took over BC Electric with the railway becoming a division of Crown corporation BC Hydro.

 Scope and content

-The fonds consists principally of bound and filed correspondence of the Company (1896-1914), early minute books and accounting records of the BCER and related companies, as well as scrapbooks and clippings on microfilm which reflect the growth and diversity of the Company.
+The fonds consists principally of bound and filed correspondence of the Company (1896-1914), early minute books and accounting records of the BCER and related companies.
 Also included is a valuable collection of maps, diagrams, and engineering and architectural plans.

 Immediate source of acquisition